rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/why.rst

-However, if we can guarantee to the execution engine that the values passed to the ``notify`` function are only '*real*' strings and never some '*special*' values such as ``null`` or ``undefined``, then we are 100% sure that no corner cases can occur during the program execution, and the checks like ``__internal_tostring`` become redundant.
-In this particular case, the mechanism can be called '*null-safety*', as it guarantees that ``null`` is not a valid value of the ``string`` type.
+However, if we can guarantee to the execution engine that the values passed to the ``notify`` function are only '*real*' strings and never some '*special*' values such as ``null`` or ``undefined``, then we are 100% sure that no corner cases can occur during program execution, and checks like ``__internal_tostring`` become redundant.
+In this particular case, the mechanism can be called '*null-safety*' as it guarantees that ``null`` is not a valid value of the ``string`` type.
 With this feature available, the code simply would not build:

 .. code-block:: typescript